 We could take lessons from traditional cultures in the ways of healing.
 Unfortunately, many of us in our modern culture are taught to suppress the symptoms and chase after the new trends.
 Some women are running from doctor to doctor seeking validation and answers to what ails them.

-Unfortunately the answer that many western doctors tend to offer is simply a band-aid of a prescription drug which suppresses symptoms or surgery to attempt removal of the problem instead of getting to the root of an issue.
+The answer that many western doctors tend to offer is simply a band-aid of a prescription drug which suppresses symptoms or surgery to attempt removal of the problem instead of getting to the root of an issue.

 If symptoms are our body’s way of crying out for help maybe we could listen.
 If we will take the time to slow down, listen, nurture and nourish ourselves wisely we can find answers.
 Only when the root cause is found and tended to will true healing take place.
 Our modern lifestyles have us living in ways that are out of harmony with nature in many aspects.